Berlin: Airports

+Berlin is served by Berlin Brandenburg Airport (BER), an international airport in Schönefeld, Brandenburg, located just outside Berlin's south-eastern border.
+Construction began in 2006, and the airport opened in October 2020 after extensive delays and cost overruns, consolidating commercial air traffic from Tegel Airport and Schönefeld Airport at a single site.

+In 2025, BER handled 26.1 million passengers and was Germany's third-busiest airport.
+The airport can be further expanded to accommodate up to 55 million passengers annually by 2040.
+BER Airport station, located beneath Terminal 1, is served by the Berlin S-Bahn, regional and long-distance trains, and the Airport Express (FEX).
+Since December 2025, the FEX has connected the airport with Berlin Hauptbahnhof in approximately 23 minutes.

+Until its closure in 2008, Berlin was also served by Tempelhof Airport.
+Its former airfield opened as the public park Tempelhofer Feld in 2010.

 Roads

 Berlin's transport infrastructure provides a diverse range of urban mobility.

 A total of 979 bridges cross 197 km (122 miles) the inner-city waterways.
 Berlin roads total 5,422 km (3,369 miles) of which 77 km (48 miles) are motorways (known as Autobahn).
 In 2013 only 1.344 million motor vehicles were registered in the city.
 With 377 cars per 1000 residents in 2013 (570/1000 in Germany), Berlin as a Western global city has one of the lowest numbers of cars per capita.